-Judge Greer generally relies on counsel to apprise the court at the initial scheduling conference with respect to the length of time required to complete discovery and prepare the case for trial and will routinely grant requests to set trial dates within one (1) year of the filing date.
+Judge Greer generally relies upon counsel to apprise the Court in the Rule 26(f) Report with respect to the length of time required to complete discovery and prepare the case for trial and will routinely grant requests to set trial dates within 18 months of filing the Rule 26(f) Report.
 After that, continuances will rarely be granted and only for exceptional reasons.
 Discovery deadlines may be modified upon a showing of good cause.
 However, the case will not be stayed due to a pending dispositive motion unless the Court grants a party’s motion to stay.

 Judge Greer generally allows six (6) to eight (8) months for the completion of discovery in most cases.